 Join two data sources

-- Create a new Blend
+- Click Create new blend.

-- Select the "Join" blend type
+- Select the Join blend type, and click Next step.

-- And let’s pick Conversions and Session campaign name for Google Analytics 4
+- And let’s pick Conversions and Session campaign name for Google Analytics 4.

-- You can now go to any destination, select “Data blending” as data source, and select the blend you just created
+- You can now go to any destination, select the Data blending data source, and select the blend you just created.

 Join more than two data sources

-In the example below, “Cost” is the blended cost from 5 different paid channels, as defined in this union blend.
+In the example below, Cost is the blended cost from 5 different paid channels, as defined in this union blend.